prashantofficial05/Cars-Data-Analysis/README.md

 **Summary:**

-   The analysis provided insights into the sales performance of Jaguar and Range Rover cars, dealership efficiency, and customer feedback.
+   The analysis provided insights into the sales performance of Expensive cars, dealership efficiency, and customer feedback.
 It identified the top-selling models, the most profitable dealerships, and the customer-rated best models, offering actionable recommendations for business improvement.